gihr000/gihr000.github.io/_posts/2019-04-22-cyber-attacks-and-cybercrime-preventing-phishing.md

 <b>So, we got the basics.
 Now what?<b>

-<a target="_blank" href="https://onlinecorpus.com/2019/04/23/everything-you-should-know-phishing-campaigns/">In the next article</a> we're going to cover the ways a phishing campaign is being organized and executed.
+<a title="Everything you should know about phishing campaigns" target="_blank" href="https://onlinecorpus.com/2019/04/23/everything-you-should-know-phishing-campaigns/">In the next article</a> we're going to cover the ways a phishing campaign is being organized and executed.